codr7/forthy2/README.md

 ```

 ### identity vs. equality
-`is` may be used to check if two values refer to the same block of memory,
+`is` may be used to check if two values share the same memory address,

 ```
   T.is T